louislam/uptime-kuma/CONTRIBUTING.md

 It is mainly a socket.io app + express.js.

+express.js is used for:
+- entry point such as redirecting to a status page or the dashboard
-express.js is just used for serving the frontend built files (index.html, .js and .css etc.)
+- serving the frontend built files (index.html, .js and .css etc.)
+- serving internal APIs of status page

 ### Structure in /server/